 Factors Affecting Effective Teaching

-¨ One major setback to effective teaching is the less in the number of teachers in schools.
+A major setback to effective teaching is the less in the number of teachers in schools.
 The ratio of teachers to students in Ghanaian basic schools is about 1: 100.
-This situation does not urge well for effective teaching and learning.
-Teachers are not being able to take this large numbers of students in the classroom.
-Exercises cannot be completed in time by teachers and feedback to students is often delayed.
+This situation does not urger well for effective teaching and learning.
+Teachers are not able to take care of the large numbers of students in the classroom.
+Exercises cannot be completed on time by teachers and feedback to students is often delayed.
 We all understand how difficult it is for one teacher to control a choked class of over 90 pupils.

-¨ Besides, the lack of motivation in the teaching profession in the country contributes to the above issue.
-It is often said that a teacher's reward is in heaven.
-The question is what if there is no heaven?
+Besides, the lack of motivation in the teaching profession in the country contributes to the above issue.
 The teacher is seen as someone who sacrifices all he has to train others but there is no better incentive to sustain the interest of the teacher as compared to other professionals within the country.
 All other professionals in fact who were trained by the poor teacher seem to be more important to the state than the teacher.
 When teachers feel their efforts are not being appreciated they will not teach effectively and this can pose a threat to development in education.

 ¨ One cannot go without mentioning the fact that a person’s attitude at his work determines his productivity.
 Some teachers who are posted to rural communities either refuse the postings or do not go to teach at the schools.
 Some teachers too report late to school.
 This attitude of some teachers can not contribute to developing the educational sector in the country.

 To conclude with, it is not solely the responsibility of parents, teachers and the government to improve upon the practice of education but rather the collective responsibility of all citizens in a state.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2015 Felix Nyawuni